-7.2 What considerations apply in agreements between healthcare and non-healthcare companies?
+7.2 What considerations should parties consider when dealing with agreements between healthcare and non-healthcare companies?

 Although there is nothing special to note, it would be helpful to note that healthcare companies are highly regulated and the contents of agreements may be affected by applicable regulations.